-- 1. Be able to identify the fundamentals of energy use and energy processes in building. - 2.
-Be able to identify the energy requirement and its management. - 3.
+- 1. Identify the fundamentals of energy use and energy processes in building. - 2.
+Identify the energy requirement and its management. - 3.
 Apply the knowledge about Sun-earth relationship vis-a-vis its effect on climate. - 4.
-Be able to deal with the end-use energy requirements. - 5.
-Be familiar with the audit procedures of energy.
+Deal with the end-use energy requirements. - 5.
+Familiar with the audit procedures of energy.